IconoclastXYZ/klipper_config/README.md

 - Kiauh - for the G-code shell script
 - Andrew Ellis - Voron guide for the gitbackup.cfg file
 - Lazaro Film guide on creating the github for the first time - https://lazarofilm.gitbook.io/3d-printing/creating-a-github-backup-for-klipper

+# Change log
+### 20220409
+- changed Z retract distance in klicky-z-calibration.cfg to make sure the klicky probes clears the z endstop